The beloved Civil War song Tenting Tonight captured the war-weariness of the homesick soldier, but it was written by a draftee who never fought.

-Walter Kittredge was a 29-year-old concert singer with the famous Hutchinson Family Singers when he got his draft notice in 1863.
+Kittredge was 29 and singing with the famous Hutchinson Family Singers when he got his draft notice in 1863.

-Kittredge was keenly disturbed about getting drafted.
-The night before he was to report for the draft, a haunting melody ran through his head.
+The night before he had to report for the draft, a haunting melody ran through his head.
 So did the words “tenting on the old campground.”

-He wrote the entire song and the lyrics that night at his home in Merrimack, N.H.
+He wrote the entire song and the lyrics that night at his home in Merrimack.

 We’re tenting tonight on the old campground,